 - On October 2010, I established my publishing house - Tapestry House Publishing - to produce and market my novels

-- I sold my novel Struggles of a Dreamer door-2-door for 2.5 years.
-I knocked on approximately 27,523 doors
+- I sold my novel Struggles of a Dreamer door-to-door for nearly three years.
+I knocked on more than 27,000 doors

 - I have been featured/talked about in a variety of media outlets including: CBC’s George Stroumboulopoulos Tonight, Canada’s Smartest Person, and Our Toronto and more.
 See Media

-- I am the recipient of the 2014 African Canadian Achievement Award of Excellence - Youth Achievement
+- I became the recipient of the 2014 African Canadian Achievement Award of Excellence for Youth Achievement

 - I was unsuccessful in printing the World's Largest Published Novel after multiple failed Kickstarter Crowdfunding campaigns in 2015.
 I will succeed in due time.